Michael Portier: Bishop of Mobile

-Portier sailed for Europe in 1829 to recruit assistants, and returned with a few seminarians and a priest, Father Mathias Loras.
-On May 15, 1829, the vicariate was raised to the Diocese of Mobile, and Bishop Portier was made its first bishop.
+Portier sailed for Europe in 1829 to recruit assistants, and returned with a few seminarians and a priest, Mathias Loras.
+On May 15, 1829, the vicariate was raised by Pope Pius VIII to become the Diocese of Mobile, and Bishop Portier was made its first bishop.
 His cathedral was a small church twenty feet wide by fifty feet deep, his residence a still smaller two-roomed frame structure.
-A new cathedral was begun in 1837, and on December 8, 1850, Bishop Portier consecrated the Cathedral Basilica of the Immaculate Conception.
-Also in 1850, the eastern portion of Florida was detached from the Diocese of Mobile and annexed to the newly created Roman Catholic Diocese of Savannah, based in Georgia.
+A new cathedral was begun in 1837, and on December 8, 1850, Portier consecrated the Cathedral Basilica of the Immaculate Conception.
+Also in 1850, the eastern portion of Florida was detached from the Diocese of Mobile and annexed to the newly created Diocese of Savannah, based in Georgia.

-In 1830, Bishop Portier established Spring Hill College, and named Father Mathias Loras its head.
-Loras served in that role until he was consecrated Bishop of Dubuque, Iowa, on December 10, 1837, by Bishop Portier.
-The bishop also consecrated Rev. John Stephen Bazin, another president of Spring Hill, and later the third Bishop of Vincennes, Indiana on October 24, 1847.
+In 1830, Portier established Spring Hill College, and named Mathias Loras its head.
+Loras served in that role until he was consecrated Bishop of Dubuque, Iowa, on December 10, 1837, by Portier.
+Portier also consecrated John Stephen Bazin, another president of Spring Hill, and later the third Bishop of Vincennes, Indiana on October 24, 1847.

 In 1833 Portier secured from the Georgetown Visitation Monastery, Georgetown, Washington, D.C., a colony of nuns who established the Convent and Academy of the Visitation in Mobile.
 He brought the Brothers of the Sacred Heart from France about 1847, and the Daughters of Charity from Emmitsburg, Maryland, to manage orphan asylums for boys and girls, respectively.
 One of his last acts was founding a hospital at Mobile, presently known as Providence Hospital, administered by the Daughters of Charity.

+Death

-Portier died May 14, 1859, aged 63.
+Portier died on May 14, 1859, aged 63.
 He is entombed in the crypt of the Cathedral Basilica of the Immaculate Conception in Mobile.